- 15.The Ruins (Negros Occidental)

 While inside, you will see several stalactite and stalagmite rock formations and a freshwater lagoon.
 Visitors usually love to swim in this lagoon, which is approximately 10 meters deep.
 Just outside the cave entrance lies many restaurants and souvenir shops, which cater to the growing number of tourists visiting Hinagdanan.

-Hinagdanan Cave is located in Bingag, Dauis.
+This Central Visayas tourist spot is located in Bingag, Dauis.
+It is located near one of the Bohol beachfront resorts.
 It is usually a stop of the usual popular tour itineraries offered to Bohol tourists.

 Biri Island is one of the natural wonders of the Samar region.
 It is situated off the northwestern tip of Samar Island.
 Biri’s surroundings remain unspoiled and it is widely known for its stunning and unique rock formations.